Particular/docs.particular.net/persistence/upgrades/nhibernate-saga-index-fix.md

 ## Summary

 This guidance explains how add missing unique constraints on saga correlation property columns.
-This is described in the issue "[Unique constraints are not generated for saga correlation properties](https://github.com/Particular/NServiceBus.NHibernate/issues/280)".
+This is described in the issue [Unique constraints are not generated for saga correlation properties](https://github.com/Particular/NServiceBus.NHibernate/issues/280).

-This issue may cause multiple rows in saga data table that represent the same logical saga instance.
-The duplicated rows are inserted as a result of race condition during saga creation and missing unique constraint on correlation property column.
+This issue may cause multiple rows in saga data tables that represent the same logical saga instance.
+The duplicated rows are inserted as a result of a race condition during saga creation and missing unique constraints on correlation property columns.

 ## Compatibility